devashishmulye/internal-monologue/README.md

 		logue reminder to pay electricity bill

-and it will appear in a trello board called `Internal Monologue`
+and "reminder to pay electricity bill" will appear in a trello board called `Internal Monologue`

 ## ROADMAP